What is a Blockchain?

 A blockchain is an electronic database or ledger that is shared and then verified by the nodes—or connection points—of a computer network.
 A blockchain gets its name from the “blocks” or datasets that are created whenever a transaction occurs.

-To learn more about other business technologies such as automation, AI assistants, and fast low-code apps visit the blog 5 Advanced Technology Examples to Improve Your Business.
+To learn more about other business technologies such as automation, AI assistants, and fast low-code apps visit Impact's blog, 5 Advanced Technology Examples to Improve Your Business.

 To better understand blockchain technology, picture a bank teller writing down each transaction they processed on a piece of paper, then grouping a set of papers into a bigger “block” of data.
 Finally, the teller would share this data with a massive amount of people and each person would verify the transaction.